tawanda-profuse/Developer-Recruitment-Task---Tawanda-Msengezi/README.md

 - The molecules folder contains components that combine individual components from the [Atoms folder](/src/shared/components/atoms).
 - For example, the [InputField](/src/shared/components/molecules/InputField.tsx) component combines **Input**, **Label**, and **ErrorMessage**.
-- The molecules folder also contains the ProductCard and ProductSkeleton components that are use to display the products and show the loading skeleton.
+- The molecules folder also contains the ProductCard and ProductSkeleton components that are used to display the products and show the loading skeleton.

 **Organisms**: